Southern right-whale dolphin

 Southern right-whale dolphins generally travel in pods of less than 100 animals but may be seen in herds of more than 1,000 individuals.
 They are energetic swimmers and can be seen porpoising at high speeds, resembling a herd of penguins.
 They may bow-ride, and can be seen breaching, lobtailing, belly-flopping, and side-slapping.
 Southern right-whale dolphins feed on a variety of fish species and squid and are often seen associating with dusky and hourglass dolphins, and pilot whales.

 Southern right-whale dolphins are found in a circumpolar band in the cool temperate waters of the southern hemisphere, north of the Antarctic Convergence.
 In recent years, southern right-whale dolphins have been hunted in Peru and Chile for human consumption as well as for bait in the crab fisheries.
 The species is also at risk from bycatch from other fisheries including the Chilean swordfish gillnet fishery.
-No abundance estimate exists for the southern right-whale dolphin and the IUCN categorises this species as ‘Data Deficient'.
+No abundance estimate exists for the southern right-whale dolphin and the IUCN categorises this species as Least Concern.